LegendaryMagma/legendarymagma.github.io/_posts/2022-08-23-how-to-add-a-new-post-page-using-forestry.io-content-management-system.md

 7. Fill in the form:
    1. LAYOUT: post
    2. TITLE: - (Your post title)
-   3. CATEGORIES: - ( general, science, holiday, review, health, tech, cps )
-   4. IMAGE: /assets/imagefilename.png ( change imagefilename.png to your **specific** imagefilename.png  )
-   5. AUTHOR: LegendaryMagma ( then click add button next to this field )
+   3.
-   6. Click Save button to save your New Post
+   4. Click Save button to save your New Post
-   7. Wait  several minutes for the website to auto publish and go check out you New Post at the website URL.
+   5. Wait several minutes for the website to auto publish and go check out you New Post at the website URL.
-   8. You're done!
+   6. You're done!